cysc0/tasktrack3/README.md

 figure out sessions, so that a page reload doesn't logout?
-REMOVE MANAGER STUFF, currently unused, but we don't need it all tasks view, my tasks view
+REMOVE MANAGER STUFF, currently unused, but we don't need it all tasks view, my tasks view redo the page structuring and redirecting, for when there's a session or not